 - (1) "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Corporation's consolidated financial statements.
-This category includes fees for audit or other attest services required by legislation, including statutory audits. - (2) "Audit-Related Fees" include fees billed for statutory audit and related services by Ernst & Young LLP but not supporting the Corporation's opinion, and which are not disclosed in the "Audit Fees" row. - (3) "Tax Fees" include fees for tax compliance, tax planning, foreign exchange and transfer pricing.

-(4) "All Other Fees" includes the aggregate fees billed in each of the last three fiscal years for products and services provided by Ernst & Young LLP, other than the services reported under Audit Fees, Audit-Related Fees and Tax Fees, and for 2022, includes fees related to an information security and cybersecurity benchmarking report.
+This category includes fees for audit or other attest services required by legislation, including statutory audits. - (2) "Audit-Related Fees" include fees billed for statutory audit and related services by Ernst & Young LLP but not supporting the Corporation's opinion, and which are not disclosed in the "Audit Fees" row. - (3) "Tax Fees" include fees for tax compliance, tax planning, foreign exchange and transfer pricing. - (4) "All Other Fees" includes the aggregate fees billed in each of the last three fiscal years for products and services provided by Ernst & Young LLP, other than the services reported under Audit Fees, Audit-Related Fees and Tax Fees.